tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 3.1 Behavioral data

-Before the first-level analysis of the emotion task data can be conducted, the task data of needs to be extracted from the raw logfiles.
-As described in the preliminary note of this manual, the raw logfiles need to be copied to the data directory, in a subfolder named after the dataset in question: i.e., data_dir > LOGS_MARS, or data_dir > LOGS_BETER.
-Furthermore, all individual logfiles need to end with **aug2010.log**, otherwise the program will not locate them.
+Before the first-level analysis of the emotion task data can be conducted, the task data needs to be extracted from the raw logfiles.
+As described in the preliminary note of this manual, the raw logfiles need to be copied to the data directory (data_dir), in a subfolder named after the dataset in question; i.e., data_dir > LOGS_MARS, or data_dir > LOGS_BETER.
+Furthermore, all individual logfiles need to end with **aug2010.log**, otherwise the program will not be able to find them.

 The extraction of the behavioral data from the raw logfiles is performed by the *extract_behavioral_data* method of the EmotionTask class.
 This method creates a comma seperated (.csv) file that contains the onsets, picture identifiers, conditions, responses, and reaction times (RT) of all emotional picture trial blocks.
-This CSV file is stored in a new subdirectory within the data directory (data_dir), named after the dataset in question: i.e., data_dir > ONSETS_MARS, or data_dir > ONSETS_BETER.
+This CSV file is written to a new subdirectory in the data directory (data_dir), named after the dataset in question: i.e., data_dir > ONSETS_MARS, or data_dir > ONSETS_BETER.

 In order to extract the task data from the raw logfiles, enter the following code in a console: